NOAA Expects Hurricane Season For 2018 To Be Near Or Above Normal

 Up to four major hurricanes could form in the Atlantic this hurricane season, according to the annual forecast from NOAA's Climate Prediction Center.

 The Atlantic hurricane season runs from June 1 to Nov.
-30. Overall, the season will likely be normal or somewhat more intense than normal, NOAA says, with a 25 percent chance that hurricane activity will be below normal.
+30. Overall, the season will likely be normal or somewhat more intense than normal, the National Oceanic and Atmospheric Administration says, with a 25 percent chance that hurricane activity will be below normal.

 Last year's hurricane season was one of the most active on record.
-NOAA is not expecting this season to be quite so bad — but an average season could do tremendous damage.
+NOAA is not expecting this season to be quite so bad, but an average season could do tremendous damage.
 That's especially true if a storm hits communities in Puerto Rico or along the Gulf Coast that are still struggling to recover from the devastation caused by Maria and Harvey last year.

 The seasonal outlook can't predict landfall areas, but the forecasters warn that even an average season involves "quite a few hurricanes."